nf806893-debug/skyline-weather/README.md

 Skyline Weather
+A high-performance, weather application designed for speed, clarity, and seamless user experience.

+Project Overview
-A sleek, weather application built for speed and clarity.
-Skyline Weather provides real-time weather data with a highly customizable interface, allowing users to track multiple locations seamlessly.
+Skyline Weather provides real-time meteorological data with a highly customizable interface.
+Users can track multiple locations, preview weather conditions before saving, and tailor the application's visual style to their preferences.

-Features
+Core Features

+Location Management
-Location Detection: Automatically requests your current location upon first launch to set a local default.
+Automatic Detection: The application prompts for location access on the first launch to set an immediate default.

-Preview System: Search for any city to see a live preview of the weather before adding it to your permanent dashboard.
+Preview System: Search for any city to see a live weather snapshot before committing it to your saved dashboard.

-Highly Customizable UI
+Persistent Storage: Saved locations, UI preferences, and unit settings are automatically synchronized with your browser's local storage.

+Interface Customization
-Shapes: Choose between Fluent (modern rounded), Classic (sharp edges), or Soft (pill-shaped) layouts.
+Layout Modes: Toggle between Fluent (modern rounded), Classic (sharp geometry), and Soft (pill-shaped) design styles.

-Themes: Switch between "Deep Space Dark" and "Clean Light" modes.
+Theme Options: Choose between "Deep Space Dark" and "Clean Light" color schemes.

-Accents: Personalize the app with five distinct vibrant accent color profiles.
+Accent Mapping: Select from five distinct professional accent color profiles to personalize the interface.

-Responsive Design: Optimized for desktop and mobile browsing.

-Minimalist Aesthetic: Clean iconography and fluid animations powered by Lucide and custom CSS.
+Units System: Seamlessly switch between Fahrenheit and Celsius data formats.

-Tech Stack
+Technical Stack
-Frontend: HTML5, CSS3 (Modern Flex/Grid, Custom Properties), Vanilla JavaScript.
+Core: HTML5, CSS3 (Modern Flex/Grid, Custom Properties), and Vanilla JavaScript.

-Weather Data: Open-Meteo API (No API key required).
+Weather Data: Powered by the Open-Meteo API.

-Icons: Lucide.

-Deployment: Optimized for Vercel.
+Iconography: Lucide vector icons.

+Performance: Lightweight, zero-dependency architecture optimized for rapid loading.

-📝 Usage
+Application Usage
+Dashboard Navigation
-Search: Type a city name into the sidebar input and press Enter to preview its weather.
+Search: Use the sidebar input field to find a city and press Enter to view the preview.

-Add Location: Click the "Add to Dashboard" button in the top banner to save the previewed city to your sidebar.
+Save Location: Click the "Add to Dashboard" button in the preview banner to permanently add a city to your sidebar list.

-Settings: Click the Settings icon in the top right to customize your interface theme and units.
+Preferences: Access the Settings panel via the gear icon in the top right to adjust themes, layouts, or units.

-Info: Click the Info icon to see project details.

-💎 Built By
+Information: View project details by clicking the Info icon located in the sidebar header.

+Credits
-This application was architected and implemented by Gemini.
+This project was designed and implemented by Gemini.

-Created as a lightweight, performant weather solution.
+Developed as a high-performance, lightweight web application.